 Remind yourself where you are in the world (as if you could forget) with a tropical treatment at the spa: opt for the exfoliating massage with sand, or the Kurumbaa Kaashi coconut rub.
 Free yoga and aerobics classes are on offer, along with holistic extras for an additional cost: de-stress workshops (not that you should be frowning here), acupressure sessions and so on.

-Mrs Smith: nail clippers and jewel-bright polish to maintain your shiny holiday pedicure despite all the barefoot beaching (shoes are confiscated on arrival, to fast forward your Crusoe mindset).
+Mrs Smith: nail clippers and jewel-bright polish to maintain your shiny holiday pedicure despite all the barefoot beaching (shoes are handed over on arrival, to fast forward your Crusoe mindset).
 Mr Smiths: linens and lemony cologne.
 Both Mr & Mrs: something to impress the deck-spinning DJ (and dance in) at Chill Bar.

-There are compulsory Gala Dinners on Christmas Eve and New Year's Eve (both charged at an extra cost)
+There are compulsory Gala Dinners on Christmas Eve and New Year's Eve (both charged at an extra cost) Every guest receives a bike for their stay, the resort's fleet includes stabilisers for little smiths and tricycles for family fun.

 Best for